-- Clock note time of the clock and ensure it is properly running or properly stopped. - Down & Distance - Substitutions - Count Players- Deep Judges will count the defense on all scrimmage plays. - Clear the sideline. - Formation and keys Deep Judges will key on the widest offensive player at the snap. - Ensure proper positioning approximately 20 yards deep and even with your respective wing official (will be off the field on most scrimmage plays). - Be turned facing the line of scrimmage in a stance ready to back pedal. - Know the situation Is this likely to be a run or pass?
+- Substitutions - Count Players- Deep Judges will count the defense on all scrimmage plays. - Clear the sideline. - Formation and keys Deep Judges will key on the widest offensive player at the snap. - Ensure proper positioning approximately 20 yards deep and even with your respective wing official (will be off the field on most scrimmage plays). - Be turned facing the line of scrimmage in a stance ready to back pedal. - Know the situation Is this likely to be a run or pass?
 Is the 'go-to' receiver on my side of the field.